 THE THREE MOST PROFOUND IDEAS I HAVE EVER HAD

 [Peter Kreeft is a professor of Philosophy at Boston College and The King's College, and author of many books.
-He is a regular contributor to several Christian publications, is in wide demand as a speaker at conferences, and is the author of over 40 books including:

 This book provides a firm basis for defending Christianity by offering a wide range of reasons for belief.
 It is aimed at both believers and non-believers alike.
 Its goal is to help believers defend their faith and to help non-believers see the reasonableness of believing in Christianity.